tnedr/cognitive-memory-core/docs/_project/information_types.md

 When retrieving information:

-1. Check `expiration_date` - if expired, mark as stale
+1. Check `validated_at` and `validity_window` - if expired, mark as stale
-2. Check `sensor_dependency` - if sensor available, re-validate
-3. Check `reliability` - warn if reliability is low
+2. Check `reliability` - warn if reliability is low (< 0.7)
-4. For fast-changing information, prefer real-time lookup over cached blocks
+3. Check `volatility` - for high/ephemeral volatility, prefer real-time lookup
+4. Check `sensor_dependency` - if sensor available, re-validate
+5. For stale data, trigger revalidation request and downgrade retrieval priority

-## Future Implementation
+## 13. Future Implementation

 This is a **planned feature** for future versions (v0.4.0+):

-- [ ] Extend `KnowledgeBlock` model with reliability fields
+- [ ] Extend `KnowledgeBlock` model with volatility and validation fields
 - [ ] Implement sensor plugin system
-- [ ] Add validation workflow
+- [ ] Add staleness detection in retrieval
-- [ ] Update retrieval to respect reliability and expiration
+- [ ] Update decay policy to use volatility and reliability
+- [ ] Integrate validation workflow with reflection and compression
-- [ ] Add special handling for fast-changing information
+- [ ] Add special handling for ephemeral information (don't store as permanent blocks)

-## Related Concepts
+## 14. Related Concepts

-- **Decay Policy**: Can use reliability and expiration for archival decisions
+- **Decay Policy**: Uses volatility and reliability for archival decisions
 - **Compression**: Fast-changing information should not be compressed (too volatile)
 - **Reflection**: Should consider reliability when suggesting relationships
+- **Retrieval**: Should prioritize fresh, high-reliability information